Marco Baroni: Coaching career

-On 23 June, Baroni became the head coach of Novara Calcio.
+On 23 June, Baroni became the head coach of Novara.
 He guided the club to a promotion playoff spot, but was not confirmed by the club for the new season and was successively appointed as new head coach of freshly-promoted Serie B club Benevento.
 In his first season in charge, he led Benevento to fourth place in the regular season and to ultimately win the promotion playoffs after winning a two-legged final against Carpi, thus bringing the Campanian club to Serie A for its first time ever.
 He was confirmed as Benevento head coach for the 2017–18 Serie A season.
 He was sacked on 23 October 2017.

 On 19 December 2018, Baroni was appointed the head coach of Frosinone.
 After Frosinone was relegated from the 2018–19 Serie A season, Baroni's contract was terminated by mutual consent on 2 June 2019.

 On 8 October 2019, he was appointed head coach of Serie B club Cremonese.
-In January 2020 he was however sacked due to poor results.
+In January 2020, he was however sacked due to poor results.

 On 15 December 2020, he was appointed head coach of newly promoted Serie B club Reggina.
 After guiding Reggina to safety, he left the Calabrians to accept an offer from Serie B promotion hopefuls Lecce for the 2021–22 season.
 Lecce was promoted to Serie A at the end of the season, and the contract with Baroni was renewed for the 2022–23 season.
+After the season, Baroni wanted a longer extension to his contract and could not agree with the club.
+As a result, he left the Salentini and was appointed as manager of Hellas Verona on 1 July 2023.

+On 11 June 2024, Baroni was announced as the new head coach of Lazio, joining the club on a two-year contract.
+Due to the club's strong showing in the first few months of his tenure, Corriere dello Sport reported that President Claudio Lotito had prepared a new contract for him in December 2024, aiming to push back the deadline until 2027, with an option to 2028.
+However, Lazio subsequently failed to qualify for any European competition for the following season, and Baroni left the club on 2 June 2025.

+Baroni was appointed as manager of Torino on 5 June 2025, replacing Paolo Vanoli.